Brent Stockstill: Coaching career

 Stockstill began his coaching career at Florida Atlantic under Lane Kiffin as an offensive player personnel assistant in 2019.
 He joined the coaching staff at South Florida under first-year head coach Jeff Scott as an offensive quality control analyst in 2020 after Kiffin left Florida Atlantic for Ole Miss.

 Stockstill was named the wide receivers coach at his alma mater Middle Tennessee State on January 9, 2021.
 He was reassigned to quarterbacks coach and added the title of passing game coordinator in 2022.

 Stockstill was not retained by Derek Mason following the 2023 season, and was later hired by Ole Miss as an offensive analyst.
 However, on May 18, 2024, Stockstill was hired by the Indianapolis Colts to serve as a defensive assistant.
+On February 23, 2026, Stockstill was promoted to the role of offensive quality control coach.